 Use Rechargeable Batteries

-Use rechargeable batteries in your VR controllers so that you don’t have to keep spending money each time they die.
-With rechargeable batteries, you can charge them when they are down to continue your gameplay.
-Buy double the amount of batteries that you need so that you always have a backup pair ready to go.
+Use rechargeable batteries in your VR controllers so you don’t have to keep spending money each time they die.
+You can charge rechargeable batteries when they are down to continue your gameplay.
+Buy double the amount of batteries you need to always have a backup pair ready to go.